Presbyterian Church of Grace (Brazil): History

-The denomination emerged on October 8, 1995, in Mogi das Cruzes, São Paulo from a group of members of Igreja Presbiteriana do Brasil who claimed to have been baptized by the Holy Spirit, seeking to form a church Pentecostal.
-From the growth of the main church, several churches were founded in other locations in Mogi das Cruzes and later in neighboring cities.
+The denomination emerged on October 8, 1995, in Mogi das Cruzes, São Paulo from a group of members of Igreja Presbiteriana do Brasil who claimed to have been baptized by the Holy Spirit, seeking to establish a Pentecostal church.
+Several churches were planted in other locations in Mogi das Cruzes and later in neighboring cities.

 With the expansion of the denomination, it already had about 14 churches in 2016.